-Strategy 1.2.1: Update zoning regulations to allow for a greater mix of retail, office, and residential uses in key commercial districtscorridors, particularly in areas where vacancy rates indicate potential for repositioning.
+Strategy 1.2.1: Update zoning regulations to allow for a greater mix of retail, office, and residential uses in key commercial corridors.

-Strategy 1.2.2: Provide incentives for the redevelopment of underutilized properties, especially in areas with persistent vacancies or where revitalization to aligns with the Town's economic and land use goals.objectives.
-(See also Land Use strategies 2.2.2 and 3.4.3)
+Strategy 1.2.2: Provide incentives for the redevelopment of underutilized properties to align with the Town's economic and land use goals.

-Strategy 1.2.3: Encourage adaptive reuse of existing buildings to support small businesses and retain Vienna's unique architectural and community character.
-(See also Land Use strategy 3.1.3)
+Strategy 1.2.3: Encourage adaptive reuse of existing buildings to support small businesses and retain Vienna's unique character.